intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 For empty dictionaries, there are 2 defaults:

-1. A parameter _is not_ included in config file.
-In this case, the default value will be utilized.
+1. If a parameter _is not_ included in configuration file, the default value will be utilized.

-2. A parameter is present in config file with a defualt value included, as shown below.
+2. If a parameter is present in configuration file with a defualt value included, it appears as shown below.

 * `proxy: {}`

 ### Deciding to Leave the Proxy Parameter Empty

+There may be reasons to leave the proxy parameter set with an empty dictionary and should you decide to do this, it may be for the folowing reasons:

-Should you decide to leave the proxy parameter with empty dictionary, for example when you _do not_ need a proxy because you _do not_ have one in your network, or when you intentionally _do not_ want to use a proxy to connect your cluster as an external network, then you keep it isolated from the Internet.
+* When you _do not_ need a proxy because you _do not_ have one in your network.

+* You intentionally _do not_ want to use a proxy to connect your cluster as an external network to keep it isolated from the Internet.

 ## Configuration Variable Details